gaps-closure/ect/documentation/formal/z3-verifier.md

 #### Labels

-Each `Node` is optionally associated with a `Label`.
-Each `Label` is identified by a unique integer:
+Each `Node` is optionally labeled:

 ```
-(declare-fun label (Int) Int) ; Node -> Label
 (declare-fun labeled (Int) Bool) ; Node -> Bool
 ```

-Labels correspond to CLE labels (see `formal/cle.md`) and confer a number of properties.
+Labels correspond to CLE labels (see `formal/cle.md`) and confer a number of properties on labeled nodes.
 For the time being, we omit all properties except the `level` and `remotelevel` of the label and assume there is only one CDF, to simplify this first-draft formalization.

 ```
 (declare-fun level       (Int) Color) ; Label -> Color
 (declare-fun remotelevel (Int) Color) ; Label -> Color
 ```